Eurasian siskin: Feeding

-The siskin is mainly a granivore, although it varies its diet depending on the season.
-It primarily feeds in trees, avoiding eating on the ground.
+The siskin is primarily a granivore, though its diet varies depending on the season.
+It primarily feeds in trees and avoids doing so on the ground.

-The diet is based primarily on the seeds of both coniferous (especially spruce and larch, but also including species planted in gardens like Lawson's cypress) and broadleaf trees such as birch and, above all, alder, concentrating on species with seeds 2-3 mm long.
+The diet is based primarily on the seeds of both coniferous (especially spruce and larch, as well as species planted in gardens such as Lawson's cypress) and broadleaf trees such as birch and, above all, alder, focusing on species with seeds 2–3 mm long.
 They also visit cultivated areas and pasture, where they join with other finches in eating the seeds of various Asteraceae such as thistles, dandelions, Artemisia, knapweeds and other herbaceous plants, such as St. John's wort, meadowsweet and sorrel.

-In spring, during the breeding season, they are found primarily in spruce forests.
-At this time their feeding is based on the seeds of these trees.
+During the breeding season in spring, they are primarily found in spruce forests.
+At this time, their diet mainly consists of the seeds of these trees.
 They also feed on elm and poplar seeds.
-When feeding the young they eat more insects, mainly beetles, as the proteins they contain help the chicks to grow.
-In summer their feeding is more varied, adding other herbaceous plants to their diet of conifer seeds, including goosefoots and other Asteraceae.
+When feeding their young, they eat more insects, mainly beetles, as the proteins they contain help the chicks to grow.
+In summer, their diet becomes more varied, incorporating other herbaceous plants alongside conifer seeds, including goosefoots and other Asteraceae.